From SD-WAN to SASE: How the WAN Evolution is Progressing

 Simply put: by converging network and security, SASE can provide enterprises with a holistic solution network that security appliances alone cannot.

-SASE will become the enterprise WAN standard in the 2020s
+SASE is the enterprise WAN standard of today

 There will never be a single one-size-fits all solution for every enterprise security and networking use case.
 However, SASE is a truly transformational approach to the WAN.
 By combining SD-WAN and other networking functionality with advanced security features, SASE can legitimately address most WAN network and security requirements at scale, and this opinion isn’t just marketing hype.
 Industry experts agree.
 Because of the benefits SASE architecture can deliver, Gartner projects a minimum of 40% of enterprises will have specific plans to adopt SASE by 2024.